By Danielle E., Auxiliar de Conversación in Murcia 2018/2019.

-The monthly grant is generous for the hours worked.
-If you work fifteen hours a week in the region of Murcia you will receive €875 a month, and in Madrid, you will earn €1000 a month for sixteen hours of work a week.
+The monthly grant is generous for the hours spent as an Auxiliar de Conversación.
+If you collaborate fifteen hours a week in the region of Murcia you will receive €875 a month, and in Madrid, you will earn €1000 a month for sixteen hours of English support per week.

 In Spain, the cost of living is lower and so you will easily be able to commute, pay rent, eat and socialize on this stipend.
 The pay for the month is still the same during the Christmas and Easter breaks.
 With the comfortable stipend and three-day weekends, you have the opportunity to see more of Spain or Europe.

 You are not thrown in the deep end and left alone, there are plenty of people you can turn to for assistance.

 In your school, you can speak to the teacher that coordinates your timetable or the headteacher if you have any concerns.

 You can also talk to ConversaSpain about any problems you have.
 If it is just moral support you need, or you feel lonely, there are many others here teaching English that you can reach out to on Facebook groups.

 8. Days off, National Holidays and Regional Holidays

 Although the teachers often try to assure me that the Spanish and English term time are not too different.
 When you remember that English schools have half term whereas Spanish schools don’t, it doesn’t quite feel like it still.
 There are different national and regional holidays that seem to pop up pretty regularly often celebrating different saints.